 The contract de comodat unequivocally identifies the comodant and comodatar, leaving no room for ambiguity.
 Their full names, addresses, and identification details are meticulously recorded, guaranteeing clear understanding and liability.
 This information serves as the basis for establishing a legally binding relationship between the parties.

-Description of the Good: A Detailed Statement of the Loaned Asset
+Description of the Good: A Detailed Account of the Loaned Asset

-The "contract de comodat" provides a detailed description of the item being lent, preventing any misunderstandings.
-This includes information such as the type, brand, model, serial number, and any unique characteristics of the item.
-Additionally, the contract specifies the condition of the item at the time it is loaned, ensuring clear terms between the involved parties.
+The contract de comodat provides a comprehensive description of the good being loaned, leaving no room for misinterpretation.
+This description includes the type, make, model, serial number, and any other distinguishing features of the good.
+Furthermore, the contract specifies the condition of the good at the time of the loan, ensuring a clear understanding between the parties.

 The contract de comodat clearly outlines the duration of the loan period, establishing the timeframe during which the comodatar is granted possession of the good.
-This duration can be fixed, with aๆ˜Ž็ขบly specified start and end date, or it can be indefinite, allowing for flexibility in the terms of the loan.
+This duration can be fixed, with a clearly specified start and end date, or it can be indefinite, allowing for flexibility in the terms of the loan.
 The contract meticulously articulates the duration, avoiding potential disputes and maintaining mutual understanding.

 Obligations of the Comodant: A Duty of Care and Diligence

-The "contract de comodat" imposes several crucial obligations on the "comodant," ensuring the good is properly maintained and the "comodatar"'s rights are protected.
-These obligations include delivering the good on time and in appropriate condition, preserving its state, permitting undisturbed use, and compensating the "comodatar" for any necessary expenses incurred during the loan period.
+The contract de comodat imposes several crucial obligations upon the comodant, ensuring the good is properly maintained and the comodatar's rights are protected.
+These obligations include delivering the good in a timely and appropriate manner, maintaining its condition, allowing undisturbed use, and reimbursing the comodatar for any necessary expenses incurred during the loan period.

 Obligations of the Comodatar: A Responsibility to Preserve and Protect